Population-scale dietary interests during the COVID-19 pandemic: Results

-The fact that the effect of decreased mobility on the interest in recipes across countries rises linearly with the severity of lockdown adds to the evidence that interests changed after mobility decreased.
+The fact that the effect of decreased mobility on the interest in recipes and similar entities across countries rises linearly with the severity of lockdown adds to the evidence that interests changed because mobility decreased.
 If there were other confounding factors that could explain the changes in dietary interests, and those factors had nothing to do with the shock of the mobility decrease, we would not expect to find such a clear dose–response relationship.
-Instead, we would need to envisage a more complex and stronger effect of an unobserved factor that could impact both the strength of the lockdown in a country and cause changes in the population's dietary interests, in ways that have nothing to do with spending more time at home.
+Instead, we would need to envisage a more complex effect of an unobserved factor that could impact both the strength of the lockdown in a country and cause changes in the population's dietary interests, in ways that have nothing to do with spending more time at home.

-Although significant increases in interest in food prepared by third party, consumed outside also exist, they are not correlated with lockdown strength.
+Although significant increases in interest in food prepared by third parties and consumed outside of the home also exist, they are not correlated with lockdown strength.
 Presumably other factors are at play, such as the response of the market, availability of delivery companies, or how quickly restaurants adapted to do deliveries.